HenrikANils1/HenrikANils1/README.md

-- 👋 Hi!
-I'm @HenrikANils1, just got on Git.
+👋 Hi, my name is Henrik.
+Just got on Github.

-- 🏗️ I'm studying constructional engineering, at NTNU Trondheim in Norway.
+🏗️ I'm studying constructional engineering at NTNU in Trondheim, Norway.
-- 📈 ... want to expand my tech- and coding knowledge, where do I even start?
+... want to expand my tech- and coding knowledge, but where do I even start?

-- 💞️ Interests... huh?
-I fancy good litterature and beer :)
-- 📫 Reach me on Linkedin.com/in/henrikanilsen
+Mostly interested in constructional engineering, but there's a world beyong python aswell (or at least i think so?)

 <!---
 HenrikANils1/HenrikANils1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.